ZYH223/HyperParameterTuning/README.md

-# A Tuning Experiment on CIFAR-10
+# An Experiment on CIFAR-10

 ## About